hth313/boost41/doc/misc.rst

 Compile all branches in the entire program memory.
 This non-programmable function will walk through all programs and compile all local ``GTO`` and ``XEQ`` functions.
-A short ``GTO`` that is out of range will get converted to the corresponding long version so that it can be compiled.
+A short ``GTO`` that is out of range will get converted to the corresponding long version to allow the branch to be compiled.

 While scanning for ``GTO`` and ``XEQ`` and their destination ``LBL`` the display shows ``WORKING``.
 If a short ``GTO`` is converted to a long version, the insertion will cause nulls to be inserted.
-To get rid of these the program memory is immediately packed.
+To get rid of these the program memory is packed.
 Thus, during operation you will see the display alternating between ``WORKING`` and ``PACKING``.

-If ``COMPILE`` runs out of memory, the usual ``TRY AGAIN`` message is shown.
+If ``COMPILE`` runs out of memory, a ``TRY AGAIN`` message is displayed.

 Execution time varies wildly for this function.
 For a very large single program that takes up almost all memory, it may take 10 minutes to complete the compilation.

 The main purpose of ``COMPILE`` is to avoid the initial slow execution of programs that are not compiled.
-That is, you have a situation where you have time in advance and want to invest that in making your programs run as fast as possible when you later use them.
-A typical use is you load up your calculator with software prior to an an exam that is time constrained.
+Typically useful in situation where you have time in advance and want to invest that in making your programs run as fast as possible when you use them later.

 RAMED
 -----